 At some point you will have to compare your lap times to others.
 You’ll be shocked at how much faster some of them are than you.
 Try not to get discouraged.
 They learned how to be fast and so can you.
 But the next step is hard.
 You’ll need to be critical of your own driving techniques and dissect every little piece.
 You might want a coach.
 You’ll absolutely need to look at telemetry.
 Thankfully, that’s pretty simple in the virtual world.

 My computer is higher performance than needed for sim racing.
 That’s because I got an Oculus Rift, and the computer requirements for that are pretty high.
+But I actually don’t use the Rift because it makes me seasick.
+It doesn’t affect everyone that way, so you should try before you buy.
+I gave it to my son.

 - Lenovo Y710: Intel i5-6400, 8GB RAM, nVidia GTX1070, 1TB